FAQs on Hochul’s Daft Plan to Cancel Congestion Pricing

 Yes.
 The MTA Board must approve another five-year capital plan by October 1, 2024, for the years 2025-2029.

 The Governor is taking a $15 billion source of revenue off the table, meaning that there is a $15 billion hole in the 2020-2024 capital plan.
-If Albany increases an existing tax, like the Payroll Mobility Tax or new funding source, that will subtract potential funding for the next capital plan — which starts in less than a year.
+If Albany increases an existing tax, like the Payroll Mobility Tax or new funding source, that will subtract potential funding for the next capital plan, which starts in less than a year.
 Raising taxes and revenues is politically difficult.
-For the next capital plan to start on time in 2025, the Legislature and governor must find and approve large amounts of new funding in the next, April, 2025, budget.
+For the next capital plan to start on time in 2025, the Legislature and Governor must find and approve large amounts of new funding in the next budget, due by April 1, 2025.
 How in the world will Albany fund the next capital plan if it defunds the current plan?
 The MTA needs to spend tens of billions on new subway cars, signals and rails and new buses and commuter trains.
 The MTA has said it needs $6 billion for resiliency projects alone over the next decade.
 It simply cannot fund these needs if congestion pricing is cancelled.
-Their is no Plan B to congestion pricing that pays for the present and does not steal from the future.
+Their is no Plan B for congestion pricing that pays for the present and does not steal from the future.

 Does delaying or canceling congestion pricing hurt companies doing MTA work?

 Yes.
-The MTA paid local businesses statewide $26 billion from 2014-2022.
+The MTA paid local businesses in the tri-state area $35 billion from 2013-2024.
 Congestion pricing’s delay would mean less money for capital projects and all the businesses that support the MTA by providing engineering expertise and building the MTA’s train cars and buses, among other goods and services.
-Our analysis from November 2023 showed that MTA spending went to companies in 100% of congressional districts, 100% of state senate districts, and 98% (147 out of 150) assembly districts.
+Our analysis from June 2024 found that 100,000 jobs are at risk with congestion pricing’s cancellation in NYS alone, and showed that prior MTA spending went to companies in 100% of congressional districts, 100% of state senate districts, and 98% (147 out of 150) assembly districts.
 Previously, Reinvent Albany published details of the MTA spending $3 billion on companies in New Jersey (June 2023) and $8 billion across the United States (June 2020).

-Does canceling or delaying pricing hurt MTA workers?
+Does canceling or delaying pricing hurt MTA and other union workers?

 Has the MTA already spent a lot on congestion pricing?